 - in a fridge at 4ºC (39ºF), allow about 10 to 12 hours per kg - remember that not all fridges will be this temperature

-- in a cool room (below 17.5ºC, 64ºF), allow approximately three to four hours per kg, longer if the room is particularly cold
+- in a cool room (below 17.5ºC, 64ºF), allow roughly three to four hours per kg, longer if the room is particularly cold

-- at room temperature (about 20ºC, 68ºF) allow approximately two hours per kg
+- at room temperature (about 20ºC, 68ºF) allow roughly two hours per kg

 Remove the giblets and the neck (if present) as soon as possible as this speeds up thawing.
 Wash your hands thoroughly after handling the raw bird, giblet, packaging or any other raw meat.